• Skip to primary navigation

 Instructions

 • Cook zucchini: Halve the zucchini lengthwise and chop the halves into pieces.
 Heat 1 tablespoon olive oil in a large skillet.
-Fry the zucchini until golden but still crunchy, remove from the skillet and set aside.
+Cook the zucchini until golden but still crunchy (3-4 minutes) and season lightly with salt and pepper.
+Remove from the skillet, and set aside.
 While the zucchini cooks, chop the chicken into bite-sized pieces.

 • Toast couscous: Heat the second tablespoon of olive oil in the same skillet.
 Add the Israeli couscous and toast the grains, stirring, for one or two minutes, until lightly browned.

 • Simmer: Add the chicken stock, chicken pieces, lemon zest and juice, and frozen peas.
-Bring to a simmer and cook on medium-low heat for about 10 – 13 minutes, until the couscous and the chicken are cooked through.
+Bring to a simmer and cook on medium-low heat for about 8-12 minutes (Note 3 - important), until the couscous and the chicken are cooked through.

 Nutrition